chocolatey/choco-wiki/Installation-Licensed.md

 ## Common Errors and Resolutions

 When you are attempting to install the licensed edition, you may run into some errors depending on your configuration.
 Here are some common ones we've seen.

+### Chocolatey doesn't recognize the license file

+Depending on your install location, please ensure there is a license folder (check that the spelling is US `license`) and a file named exactly `chocolatey.license.xml` in it.
+If you are still seeing issues, as in you don't see a commercial edition name next to the version when you run `choco` (e.g. 'Chocolatey v0.10.7 Professional'), then do the following steps.

+If you've done this and it still will not work, please open Powershell and run the following command (verbatim, copy/paste):

+1. `Get-Content C:\ProgramData\chocolatey\license\chocolatey.license.xml`

+You should see the output of the license.
+If you do not, you do not have the license placed correctly.
+Please go back and set the license correctly to see if that fixes the issue.

+If you do see the expected output but Chocolatey is still not recognizing the file, please do the following:

+1. Run `cacls.exe C:\ProgramData\chocolatey\license`
+1. Run `cacls.exe C:\ProgramData\chocolatey\license\chocolatey.license.xml`
+1. Run `where.exe choco`
+1. Please zip up `C:\ProgramData\chocolatey\logs\chocolatey.log`
+1. Open a support ticket and send us the log and the output of the commands in this step.

 ### Exception of type 'Rhino.Licensing.LicenseNotFoundException' was thrown.